spradeep97/slambot/README.md

 = lib/
     - where static libraries are saved during the build process
-    - you should never need to manually do anything in this directory

 = src/
     - where all source code for botlab is located